A city rich in tradition...

 In 1907, J.W.
 Redgwick brought a load of lumber from Killaly and built The Pioneer Store.
 There was thirty blocks surveyed and staked out, including a lumber yard and hardware store.
 The lots were selling from $60.00 to $400.00.
 The town grew rapidly in the early years, growing from 66 people to 625 people and then over 1,000 people in 1909 with town status.

 The first Council meeting was held January 4, 1909 in the town's newspaper office - The Melville Canadian.
 The old Queen Street Arena was also built that year, although it burned partially in 1949 and totally in 1962.
-A new arena was built at the present location of the Melville Stadium, but it burned down two years after construction and the present Stadium was built.
+A new arena was built at the present location of the Melville Stadium, but it burned down two years after construction.

 St. Peter's Hospital and St. Paul Lutheran Home provide the citizens of Melville with up to date acute and long term care.
 There are five elementary schools - Davison, Miller, St. Henry's Senior School, St. Henry's Junior School and the Melville Comprehensive School, also known as MCS.
 Post-secondary students have the benefit of the Parkland Regional College, which is attached to MCS making it convenient for students to attend College while living at home.